That-Dev-Girl-Sites/jhalabi.com/source/coding/index.md

 As a self-appointed “middle-end” developer, I like to write code, commit often, and make up my own titles.
 My development career has evolved over a wide range of industries, including e-commerce, non-profit, and education.

-In my more recent development projects, I have specialized in content architecture and WordPress editor customizations.
+In my more recent development projects, I specialized in content architecture and WordPress editor customizations.
 As a developer at [Georgetown University](https://georgetown.edu), I wrote over 50 custom WordPress blocks, using ReactJS, PHP, and the Gutenberg API.

-I also [write technical articles](/blog/) about my work, teach introductory development classes, and [speak](/speaking/) at technical conferences.
+I recently made the decision to take a step back from full-time coding, in order to make space for other professional and personal priorities.
+That being said, I still [write technical articles](/blog/) about my work and [speak](/speaking/) at the occasional technical conference or podcast.

 </section>